Posted on December 31st, 2012 2 comments

 The fifth pillar of web design is the database.
 Just about all advanced websites today have migrated to some form of a database-backed content management system (CMS).
 There are many CMSs to choose from, but what they all have in common is that they rely on dynamic calls to the database to get the data they need to render the pages.
 This means the web designer needs to understand how to interact with databases and have a good understanding of SQL (Structured Query Language).

-Even if you master these 5 pillars, you’ll need a few more skills to put together attractive websites.
+Even if you master these five essential skills, you’ll need a few more skills to put together attractive websites.
 For example, you still need to know about graphics design and how to edit images so that they look good and load fast on a web page.
-Knowing about typography, color schemes, and other artistic concerns are also very important so that your website doesn’t scare people away and for that, you may need to rely on an expert in that field.
+Knowing about typography, color schemes, and other artistic concerns are also very important so that your website doesn’t scare people away and for graphics skills, you may need to rely on an expert in that field since it’s a rare person who can write code and produce beautiful artwork.

 Posted on May 21st, 2012 1 comment